mmahalwy/linkedin-scraper/README.md

 Linkedin-scraper is a gem for scraping linkedin public profiles.
 Given the URL of the profile, it gets the name, country, title, area, current companies, past comapnies,organizations, skills, groups, etc

+This is a fork of the [linked-scraper gem](https://github.com/yatish27/linkedin-scraper) that allows for proxy

 ##Installation